linhhktran/Carbon-Emission-Analysis/database.md

 # CARBON EMISSION DATABASE

-Using following query to remove duplicates and missing values:
+Using following query to filter out duplicates and missing values:
 ``` sql
 select *
 from product_emissions